 PROOF.
-It is implied by the partial inversion results of Theorem 4.2 and Corollary 3.2 that each of the sets of parameters is obtained by a one-to-one transformation of the covariance matrix. $\hfill \Box$
+It is implied by the partial inversion results of Theorem 5.1 and Corollary 3.2 that each of the sets of parameters is obtained by a one-to-one transformation of the covariance matrix.

-One important consequence of Corollary 4.1 for statistical analysis is, that unconstrained parameters, estimated by equating observed to expected moments, are in one-to-one correspondence for all these the different types of saturated models.
-Also, from the interpretation of the parameters in each of these model types, obtained with equation (3.4), we know the corresponding conditional independence statement when a parameter is constrained to be zero for a joint Gaussian distribution.
-And, more importantly, this provides the interpretation of each missing edge in all of the different types of chain graphs, in general.
+One important consequence of Corollary 4.1 for statistical analysis is, that - except possibly in a subset of lower dimension - the unconstrained parameters, estimated by equating observed to expected moments, are in one-to-one correspondence for the different types of saturated models.
+Also, from Equation (3.4), we know the corresponding conditional independence statement when a parameter is constrained to be zero for a joint Gaussian distribution.
+And, more importantly, this provides the interpretation of each missing edge in all of the different types of chain graphs in general [44].